 Women who have vaginismus can use these devices for conscious relaxation to facilitate the resumption of penetrative sexual activity (33).

 2.4.
 Pelvic floor re-education

-Physiotherapy should ideally be guided by a professional specializing in pelvic pathology.
+Physiotherapy should ideally be guided by a professional specialising in pelvic pathology.

 It is indicated for women with pelvic muscle hypertonia caused by painful sexual activity secondary to GUMS (34).